MicrosoftDocs/security/zero-trust/azure-infrastructure-networking.md

 1. Select **Security policy**.

-1. If you select in the ASC Default, you will be able to review all the policies available, including the policies that evaluate network resources.
+1. If you select in the ASC Default, you'll be able to review all the policies available, including the policies that evaluate network resources.

-1. Additionally, there will be network resources evaluated by other regulatory compliances including PCI, ISO and the Microsoft cloud security benchmark.
+1. Additionally, there are network resources evaluated by other regulatory compliances including PCI, ISO and the Microsoft cloud security benchmark.
 You can enable any of them and track for network recommendations.

 ### Network recommendations

-Follow the steps below to view some of the network recommendations, based on the Microsoft cloud security benchmark:
+Follow these steps to view some of the network recommendations, based on the Microsoft cloud security benchmark:

 :::image type="content" source="media/hub/network-rec-mdc.jpg" alt-text="Screenshot of network recommendations by MDC." lightbox="media/hub/network-rec-mdc.jpg":::